 Robots as a key component of Industry 4.0

-To assert themselves in the connected world of the Industrial Internet of Things (IIoT) and Industry 4.0 manufacturing machines have to do three things above all: do their job as efficiently as possible, adapt quickly to new conditions - and share this knowledge with other systems.
+To assert themselves in the connected world of the Industrial Internet of Things (IIoT) and Industry 4.0 manufacturing machines have to do three things above all: do their job as efficiently as possible, adapt quickly to new conditions - and share knowledge data with other systems.

-This is possible with IIoT solutions and the cloud through which machines can communicate with production, workpieces and other devices.
+This is possible with IIoT solutions and the cloud through which machines communicate with workpieces and other devices.
 These can be 3D printers, CNC machines or robots - the most generic and versatile machines ever invented by humans.

 Industry 4.0 and the Industrial Internet of Things affect the robots themselves.
 They become more sensitive, more autonomous, more mobile and easier to use.
 More and more, they develop into everyday assistants in the factory halls.